emxhh/atomic-chess/README.md

 # Atomic Chess

-This Python project provides a framework for playing Atomic Chess, allowing users to simulate this exciting chess variant programmatically.
+This Python project provides a framework for playing a console-based game of Atomic Chess, allowing users to simulate this exciting chess variant programmatically.
 The provided methods enable game state management, move validation, and board visualization, making it a comprehensive tool for both casual play and testing.

 ## Getting Started

-To utilize this project, ensure you have Python installed on your system.
+To utilize this project, ensure you have Python 3 installed on your system.
 Clone this repository and run the provided Python scripts.

 ## Prerequisites

-This project requires Python 3.8+ installed on your system.
+This project requires Python 3.12+ installed on your system.

 ## Rules of Atomic Chess
 Atomic Chess retains the basic movement rules of standard chess but includes the following special rules: